 There are numerous mythological tales that are linked to this city.
 Once upon a time, Ujjain was governed by rulers like Asoka and Vikramaditya.
 The famous poet Kalidas also wrote his poems at this place.
 The Vedas also talk about Ujjain, and it is considered that two parts of Skanda Purana were composed in this place.
 In Mahabharata, the city of Ujjain is mentioned as the capital of Avanti Kingdom.
 The city is recognised as the land of Shiva and one of the seven holy cities of the Hindus.
 The city is also linked to the renowned personalities such as Ashoka, Varahamihira, Kalidas, Vikramaditya and Brahmagupta.

 Street food is very famous in Ujjain and tourists can enjoy it in a place called the Tower Chowk.
-Travellers can enjoy the local street food which includes moth-watering snacks like chaats, pani Puri, corn snack with ghee and Bhel puri.
-Ujjain is also famous for ethnic tribal jewelry, textiles and bamboo products and travelers can purchase these along with other souvenirs from the local market place.
+Travellers can enjoy the local street food which includes mouth-watering snacks like chaats, pani puri, corn snack with ghee and Bhel puri.
+Ujjain is also famous for ethnic tribal jewelry, textiles and bamboo products and travelers can purchase these along with other souvenirs from the local marketplace.

 The Mahakaleshwar Temple is the most renowned temple of the city.
 This temple of Lord Shiva is also one of the 12 Jyotirlingas in India.
-This temple has been divided into five levels and comprises of idols of of Ganesh, Omkareshwar Shiva, Parvati, Kartikeya and Nandi, the bull of Shiva’s.
+This temple has been divided into five levels and comprises of idols of Ganesh, Omkareshwar Shiva, Parvati, Kartikeya and Nandi, Shiva's bull.

 Other tourist hotspots of Ujjain are the Siddhavat, Bhartrihari Caves, Sandipani Ashram, Kal Bhairav, Durgadas ki Chhatri, Gadkalika, Mangalnath and Pir Matsyendranath.
-The Kaliadeh palace is also visited by travelers along with places like the Kalidas Academy and the Sandalwala Building, which is famous for its magnificent architecture.
+The Kaliadeh Palace is also visited by travellers along with places like the Kalidas Academy and the Sandalwala Building, which is famous for its magnificent architecture.

-The Vedah Shala was constructed by King Jai Singh who was an eminent scholar of his time.
+The Vedh Shala was constructed by King Jai Singh who was an eminent scholar of his time.
 He has also built several other observatories all over India.
-The city of Ujjain is well-known for studies in astronomy.
+The city of Ujjain is well known for studies in astronomy.
 Vikram University is renowned for its cultural and scholarly activities.
-Kalidas Academy is a learning centre of Sanskrit, the Indian Classical language.
+Kalidas Academy is a learning centre of Sanskrit, the Indian classical language.

-Ujjain tourism makes travel more comfortable by easy availability of auto rickshaws, buses and tongas within the city limits.
-Shared auto rickshaws are the cheapest modes of transportation available within the city of Ujjian.
-Moreover, a majority of tourists prefer to travel in shared auto rickshaws within the city.
+Ujjain tourism makes travel more comfortable by easy availability of autorickshaws, buses and tongas within the city limits.
+Shared autorickshaws are the cheapest modes of transportation available within the city of Ujjain.
+Moreover, a majority of tourists prefer to travel in shared autorickshaws within the city.

 The airport which is located near the city is the Indore airport.
 This airport is just 55 km from Ujjain.
 The railway station of Ujjain is linked to all the major cities in India.
-Travelers can also get to Ujjain by Mumbai, Bhopal, Delhi, Indore, Bhopal, Ahmedabad and Khajuraho via road.
+Travellers can also get to Ujjain by Mumbai, Bhopal, Delhi, Indore, Bhopal, Ahmedabad and Khajuraho via road.
 Regular bus service is also available from Indore, Bhopal, Kota and Gwalior to Ujjain.
-Travelers can find numerous options for budget hotels near the Ujjain Railway Station.
+Travellers can find numerous options for budget hotels near the Ujjain railway station.
 Ujjain has an extreme weather with extremely hot summers and chilled winters.